jdquerales/MilestoneProject_3/README.md

 ## Code validation

-I used **W3C** to check my HTML and CSS files, they are OK and without errors (1 warning detected in index.html and destination.html - however, I did not consider them relevant).
-I used JSHint validator to check my javascript files.
+I used **W3C** to check my HTML and CSS files.
+I used JSHint validator to check my Javascript files.
+I used **PEP8online** to validate Python files.
 Below screenshots of the validation results are exhibited.
 ## Code validation
 ![python validation](/static/assets/code_validation/css_w3c.png)